An Adversarial Model for Scheduling with Testing: Deterministic Algorithms for Uniform Upper Limits

 This function decreases, when $\ub$ increases.
 Alternatively, for small upper limit we can execute each job without test.
 Then there is a worst-case instance where all jobs have processing time $p_j = 0$.
 The optimal schedule tests each job only if the upper limit $\ub$ is larger than one and executes it immediately.
 For $\ub<1$ this means the competitive ratio is $1$ and otherwise it is $\ub$, which monotonically increases.
 Thus, we choose a threshold \T$\approx 1.9338$ for $\ub$, where we start applying \beat: the fixpoint of the function $\ratio^{BEAT}$.

-For some upper limit $\ub > 3$ the performance behavior of \beat changes and the asymptotic competitive ratio increases.
+For upper limits $\ub > 3$, the performance behavior of \beat changes and the asymptotic competitive ratio increases.
 Thus, we employ the algorithm \thresh for large upper limits.
-Recall that for $\bar p >2$ \thresh tests all jobs, executes those with $p_j \leq 2$ immediately and defers the other jobs.
-We argue that there is a worst-case instance with short jobs that have processing time $0$ or $2$ and long jobs with processing time $\ub_j = \ub$ and that no long job is tested in an optimal solution.
-This allows us to prove
+Recall from Section~\ref{sec:bound2} that for $\bar p >2$ \thresh tests all jobs, executes those with $p_j \leq 2$ immediately and defers the other jobs.
+In Subsection~\ref{subsec:thresh}, we argue that there is a worst-case instance with short jobs that have processing time $0$ or $2$ and long jobs with processing time $\ub_j = \ub$ and that no long job is tested in an optimal solution.
+This allows us to prove in Theorem~\ref{thm:thresh-p} that the competitive ratio for \thresh is at most